-Jelastic is a great (available for free) plugin, it’s the first Java cloud computing platform that allows you to host or scale a Java application without a single code code change.
-It bypasses the need to find the correct servers, operating system, application servers and databases before being able to deploy your code.
-Jelastic is very easy to deploy, all you have todo is upload your application into Jelastic and and it will be automatically deployed across all your nodes.
-This makes managing an applications life cycle across multiple environments, it allows you to easily switch between them.
+Jelastic is a great (available for free) plugin, it’s the first Java cloud computing platform that allows you to host or scale a Java application without a single code change.
+It bypasses the need to find the correct servers, operating system, application servers, and databases before being able to deploy your code.
+Jelastic is very easy to deploy, all you have to do is upload your application into Jelastic and it will be automatically deployed across all your nodes.
+This makes managing an application’s life cycle across multiple environments, it allows you to easily switch between them.

 NBAndroid is very useful for supporting an Android applications development cycle.
 It has diverse functionality that assists in the development of your Android application.

 It features Core Android SDK support along with a LogCat viewer integrated into the IDE, this is very important when detecting what’s going on while the code is running live on your device.
 It also supplies a GUI layout preview which allows you to design the User Interface more efficiently in the IDE without having to re-deploy the application to see every change.
 NBAndroid also works with Android SDK projects and the debug cycle is supported using emulators or real devices.
 With regular updates and active support, this is a great plug-in for any Android Developer.

 Codename One is a free open source solution that allows you to rapidly build native applications to all mobile devices using Java & optionally a GUI builder.
 The framework provides full access to the underlying native platform while still providing remarkable portability.